 I earned my BA in English from Northwestern University and my MA and PhD from the University of Virginia.

 I regularly teach courses in American literature and popular culture since the Civil War, multiethnic American literature, American Studies, and literary theory and cultural studies.
 I am involved in digital humanities work, especially relating to digital curation in the classroom.
 I recently co-authored a journal article on digital curation, which was published in Pedagogy.
-From 2017-2018, I serve as a member of the Education Advisory Committee of the Digital Public Library of America.
+From 2017-2018, I served as a member of the Education Advisory Committee of the Digital Public Library of America.

 In 2018-19, I served as a fellow in the Mid-American Conference (MAC) Academic Leadership Development Program.
 In Summer 2017, I participated in an NEH Summer Institute, “Understanding Im/Migration: Local and Global Perspectives” at BGSU.
 In Summer 2014, I participated in the NEH Summer Institute, “Finding Mississippi in the National Civil Rights Narrative: Struggle, Institution Building, and Power at the Local Level,” at Jackson State University.